 October 6, 1922: The Kansas City Monarchs and the Kansas City Blues baseball teams embarked on a six-game series that would end with the Monarchs being crowned “The New City Champions” by the Kansas City Star .

 The Monarchs, founded in 1920, were an all-black baseball team in the Negro National League.
-The Blues had one of the best offenses in the American Association, the leading minor league of white baseball in the central United States at the time.
+The Blues, the leading minor league team of white baseball in the central United States at the time, had one of the best offenses in the American Association.
 By winning five of the six games, the Monarchs clearly demonstrated the talent many black players possessed in a time when white baseball players received most of the glory.

 The victory caused Thomas Hickey, commissioner of the American Association, to ban American Association teams from playing Negro National League teams.
 The Monarchs went on to defeat Babe Ruth’s All Stars team in the same year, causing major league baseball to institute similar bans on interracial play.